-- For Proposal 1 electing two members of the board of directors, each director must receive a "For" vote from a majority of the votes cast during the live webcast or by proxy at the Annual Meeting on the election of the director.
-A majority of the votes cast shall mean that the number of shares voted "For" a director's election exceeds fifty percent (50%) of the number of the votes cast with respect to that director's election. - For Proposal 2 approving an amendment to our Amended and Restated 2017 Performance Incentive Plan to increase the aggregate number of shares of common stock authorized for issuance under the plan, the proposal must receive a "For" vote from a majority of the votes cast either during the live webcast or by proxy at the Annual Meeting. - For Proposal 3 ratifying the Audit Committee's selection of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2022, the proposal must receive a "For" vote from a majority of the votes cast either during the live webcast or by proxy at the Annual Meeting. - For Proposal 4 approving the resolution regarding executive compensation, the proposal must receive a "For" vote from a majority of the votes cast either during the live webcast or by proxy at the Annual Meeting.
+• For Proposal 1 electing two members of the board of directors, each director must receive a "For" vote from a majority of the votes cast during the live webcast or by proxy at the Annual Meeting on the election of the director.
+A majority of the votes cast shall mean that the number of shares voted "For" a director's election exceeds fifty percent (50%) of the number of the votes cast with respect to that director's election.

+- For Proposal 2 approving an amendment to our Amended and Restated 2017 Performance Incentive Plan to increase the aggregate number of shares of common stock authorized for issuance under the plan, the proposal must receive a "For" vote from a majority of the votes cast either during the live webcast or by proxy at the Annual Meeting. - For Proposal 3 ratifying the Audit Committee's selection of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2023, the proposal must receive a "For" vote from a majority of the votes cast either during the live webcast or by proxy at the Annual Meeting. - For Proposal 4 approving the resolution regarding executive compensation, the proposal must receive a "For" vote from a majority of the votes cast either during the live webcast or by proxy at the Annual Meeting. - For Proposal 5 requesting the frequency of our "say-on-pay" vote, the frequency receiving the most votes cast either during the live webcast or by proxy will be considered requested by stockholders.